Skip to content

 Contracts with archiving providers must include data portability clauses requiring export of records in standard formats (PDF/A, XML).
 Before terminating a contract, obtain a complete export and verify checksums.
 Records in proprietary formats locked to a single vendor are a compliance risk.

-Cloud archiving is compliant provided: data residency requirements are met (UK servers or adequacy-covered jurisdictions), the cloud provider is appointed as a data processor under a written Data Processing Agreement (DPA), and access controls prevent unauthorised processing.
-Geo-compliant cloud archiving is the dominant approach for UK organisations in 2026.
+Cloud archiving is compliant provided: data residency requirements are met (Canadian servers or jurisdictions with adequate privacy protections), the cloud provider is appointed under a data processing agreement, and access controls prevent unauthorized processing.
+Cloud archiving with Canadian data residency is the dominant approach for Canadian organizations in 2026.